Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Loot_Tables.md

 ## Overriding Vanilla Tables

-To modify vanilla loot tables, create a file with the same path in your datapack:
+To modify vanilla loot tables, create a file with the same path in your datapack.
+You can combine that with [Item Modifiers](/docs/data-driven/item-modifiers) when you want reusable post-processing logic instead of duplicating functions inside every pool:

 ```kotlin
 dataPack("better_zombies") {